euandeas/REF-Paper-Selector/README.md

 # Commands
 -i = input file name and location e.g. c:/user/REF/input.csv

--n = total number of unique papers to be selected - n must be integer greater or equal to the number of authors in the input file and less than 2.5*n.
+-n = total number of unique papers to be selected - n must be integer greater or equal to the number of authors in the input file and less than 2.5*number of authors.

 -o = output file name (optional) - Default = output.csv saved in the same location as the input file.